How to Budget

 - Create Budget – Create categories based on your spending analysis and goals that you have set for yourself.
 This step involves prioritizing and negotiating your spending with your spouse and can be difficult if you don't share the same goals.
 Setup your budget with a free app from Mint.com and watch your progress toward your savings goals.

-- Monitor Progress - Like any good plan you will need to monitor and adjust when necessary to stay on track.
+- Monitor Progress – Like any good plan you will need to monitor and adjust when necessary to stay on track.
 If you find the amount you budgeted for a category is insufficient then you will need to take money from another category that has a surplus.
-One of the biggest reasons people are not successful in staying within budget
+One of the biggest reasons people are not successful with their budget is they fail to follow up to see how they are doing with staying within budget.
+Today's budgeting apps and software like Quicken make monitoring your budget easy, and spending is updated almost instantaneously so you know exactly where you stand financially.